Dizelars/Dizelars/README.md

-# Hello everyone, my name is Arseny!
+# Hello everyone, my name is Arseny!:wave:
 ## I am an evolving Frontend-developer who is going after my dreams with a positive outlook on life!

 1. The technologies that I use at the moment: